Michel C. Nussenzweig honored with the 2016 Robert Koch Award

 Nussenzweig received his Ph.D. from Rockefeller and his M.D. from New York University School of Medicine.
 He completed clinical training at Massachusetts General Hospital and postdoctoral work at Harvard Medical School.
 He was named to Rockefeller’s faculty in 1990.
 Nussenzweig is a member of the National Academy of Sciences, the National Academy of Medicine, the American Academy of Arts and Sciences, and the Brazilian Academy of Sciences.
 Among other honors, Nussenzweig has received the 2004 American Association of Immunologists-Huang Foundation Meritorious Career Award and the 2008 Lee C. Howley Sr. Prize for Arthritis Research.

 This is the third consecutive year that a Rockefeller scientist has won the Robert Koch Award.
 Jean-Laurent Casanova received the prize in 2014 for his work on understanding host genes and their products in infectious diseases, and Charles Rice won it last year for his groundbreaking work on the hepatitis C virus.
-Ralph Steinman was the first Rockefeller recipient of the prize in 1999.
+In addition, Ralph Steinman won in 1999 for discovering dendritic cells and their influence on immunity, and René Jules Dubos was the first Rockefeller recipient of the prize in 1960.